dark-teal-coder/web-coursera-course-summary/README.md

 ## Repository Description

-This project is my first attempt to turn a repository into a website using GitHub Pages.
-It contains summaries of LinkedIn Learning courses in bullet point form.
-The courses are about information technology and business.
+This project is my second attempt to turn a repository into a website using GitHub Pages.
+It contains summaries of the Coursera course "Fundamentals of Investing" in bullet point form.

 ## Credits